alejandro-vaz/abscissa/README.md

    - *FastAPI* handling the API requests.

 ## License
-This project is licensed under the [*Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International*](https://creativecommons.org/licenses/by-nc-nd/4.0/) license subject to additional clauses and exceptions.
-See `LICENSE` for more details.
+All rights reserved.
+See the `LICENSE.md` file for more information.